Corporate Services Contact Us

 • Induce the person to act or omit to act, which they would not have done had they not been deceived.

-The deception directly or is likely to cause harm to the person in body, mind, reputation, or property.
+The deception is directly or is likely to cause harm to the person in body, mind, reputation, or property.

 Explanation and Key Elements of Cheating

 Deception: The act of cheating begins with deceit, which entails a false representation of facts, which may entail dishonesty.
-This may involve giving or withholding or giving wrong information to the other person with the intent of misleading him or her.
+This may involve giving or withholding, or giving wrong information to the other person with the intent of misleading him or her.

 Fraudulent or Dishonest Intent: The essence is the intent to dishonestly or fraudulently cause the individual to make a move that they would not otherwise do, and which will favour the one who is cheating.